Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 If your arm is tired of getting yanked out of its socket because your dog pulls on leash when you start walking, you've come to the right place.

 Welcome!
 We've all felt your pain and are here to help you leash train your dog so walking with a loose leash beside you becomes the norm rather than a dream.

-Leash Manners in the Manners Channel on Dogly breaks down leash training in six guides.
+Leash Manners in the Walking Channel on Dogly breaks down leash training in seven guides.
 Each guide is from dog training sessions with force-free certified trainers sharing how to start leash training your dog to walk nicely by your side.

 We'll share an overview of each loose leash walking guide but when you're ready to begin practicing with your dog, I highly recommend going through each guide in Leash Manners.
 There are things to do and try along the way and the Dogly Training Advocates are here to answer any questions that come up.

 And with that, let's get into the first loose leash walking guide...

 Loose Leash Walking Guide 1: Learn what NOT to do when you start leash training

 Before we get into the to-dos of loose leash walking, let's talk about the to-don'ts.
 Learning what other pet parents tend to do wrong to ensure you don't do the same is the ultimate inside scoop.
 Knowing what to look out for will make your leashing training much easier.

 Here are the 5 most common loose leash walking mistakes as seen by Dogly Training Advocate and professional trainer, Tressa Fessenden-McKenzie: